 - the Assessor has altered the band of the property (you must appeal within 6 months of the band being changed)

 - the surroundings of the property have changed

 - improvements have been made to the property and it has then been sold

-If you are thinking about making an appeal against the valuation band of your property, please remember that the valuation was based on property prices as of the 1st April 1991.
-You cannot compare the price of a property you have recently bought to the valuation band the property is in.
+If you are thinking about making an appeal against the valuation band of your property, please note that the valuation was based on property prices as of the 1st April 1991.

 If you have a query about the band in which your property has been placed, you should contact the Grampian Assessor.